Skip to main content Skip to site footer

 Returns/Refunds

-• The Club's policy on the return and distribution of unwanted tickets is as follows:
+• The Club's policy on the return and distribution of unwanted tickets is as follows:-

 • Unwanted tickets returned 24 hours prior to the kick-off for any match will receive a full refund.
+Tickets returned after a game has taken place will not be eligible for a refund.

 Abandoned and postponed matches